 - Noise impacts associated with the existing OCGT units as well as the additional CCGT components to be added onto the existing power station (i.e. air filters, the gas compressor, the gas turbine, the generator, the electricity transformers, the fans associated with the stacks, the heat recovery equipment, the steam generator, the steam turbine and the air-cooled condenser system associated with the dry-cooling system).
-Noise impacts on sensitive receptors in the residential areas surrounding the Atlantis Industria area as a result of the proposed Ankerlig Power Station conversion project is expected to be negligible.
+Noise impacts on the boundary of the power station are expected to be of moderate significance.
+However, noise impacts on sensitive receptors in the residential areas surrounding the Atlantis Industria area as a result of the proposed Ankerlig Power Station conversion project is expected to be negligible.
 The additional proposed mitigation measures will reduce this noise level increase even further. - Visual impacts as a result of the additional infrastructure associated with the conversion project to be added onto the existing power station (i.e. the heat recovery steam generator (HRSG), the 60 m high stacks, the 25 m 30 m high air-cooled condensers, the additional fuel storage tanks and the water reservoir).
 The visual impacts associated with the conversion of the power station will be additional to existing visual impacts and are expected to be of high significance without mitigation.
 The operation of the Ankerlig OCGT power station and the number of transmission power lines already present within the study area mitigates the visual impacts that would be associated with "green fields" projects.
-Mitigation measures are required to be considered during the detailed design phase in order to minimise visual impacts associated with the proposed project. - Impacts on the biodiversity as a result of the proposed additional fuel storage area.
+Mitigation measures are recommended for consideration during the detailed design phase in order to minimise visual impacts associated with the proposed project. - " Impacts on the biodiversity as a result of the proposed additional fuel storage area.
 The ecology of the power station site has been largely transformed through the construction of the existing Ankerlig Power Station.
 Small portions of vegetation do, however, still exist in areas not directly impacted by construction, such as the area proposed for the establishment of additional fuel storage tanks.
 This area comprises approximately 17.5ha to the east of the existing power station.
 The primary negative impact is a direct, permanent loss of natural vegetation.
 This impact cannot be avoided, and can only be mitigated by a biodiversity offset, which is regarded as essential.
 Potential impacts are expected to be of moderate to low significance without mitigation.

 - Traffic and transportation impacts associated with the transportation of additional fuel to the power station site as a result of the construction and operation of the power station (due to the need to operate the power station at a higher load factor (i.e. for longer hours) than is currently the case).
 Impacts are expected to be of moderate to low significance without mitigation.
 This is largely due to the fact that the major roads within the study area are designed to accommodate a certain number of heavy loads within their design life, thereby minimising the potential impacts associated with the proposed project. - Impacts on the social environment expected during both the construction and operation phases of the proposed project.
 The positive impact of electricity provision associated with the proposed power station conversion outweighs potential negative impacts that may be associated with the development.
 Such negative impacts can be mitigated, while potential positive impacts such as social investment and employment creation during construction can be optimised through appropriate management measures.
+Impacts on the social environment are expected to be of moderate to low significance.